Claus1/unigui/README.md

 ```
 Image("Image", image = "some url", width = .., height = ..)
 ```

+Tree.
+The element for tree-like data.
+Tree()

+### Table. ###
-Table. can contains append, delete, update handlers, multimode value is True if allowed single and multi select mode. all of them are optional
+Tables is common structure for presenting 2D data and charts.
+Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode. all of them are optional
 ```
 table = Table('Videos', headers = ['Video', 'Duration', 'Owner', 'Status', 'Links'],   rows = [